 The 13 puzzle pieces used by the teacher and students to inscribe carefully chosen, clearly defined words like kind, bright and helpful, signify innate virtues.
 The connected puzzle pieces represent a concrete understanding of calm, and conversely when the pieces are apart, a sense of frustration.
 This visual generates feelings of happiness and conversely, remorse assisting students with the development of self-discipline and self-control.
 A teacher’s role has simplified as good students prevail!

 The life puzzle, concentrating on word definitions, demonstrates and defines feelings and intentions that explain behaviors more easily. ie. “I know I am fair (intention = to be kind), therefore I can share.” (action/behavior = showing the intent, which is to be kind)

-A Life in Pieces is non-judgmental, working with all children, including those afflicted with Fetal Alcohol Spectrum Disorder, Post Traumatic Stress Disorder (victims of abuse), Oppositional Defiance Disorder, Conduct Disorder, Obsessive Compulsive Disorder, Attention Deficit Disorder, Attention Deficit Hyperactivity Disorder, bi-polar and depression.
+A Life in Pieces is non-judgmental and inclusive, working with all children, including those afflicted with Fetal Alcohol Spectrum Disorder, Post Traumatic Stress Disorder (victims of abuse), Oppositional Defiance Disorder, Conduct Disorder, Obsessive Compulsive Disorder, Attention Deficit Disorder, Attention Deficit Hyperactivity Disorder, bi-polar and depression.

 The Process Involves

 Becoming more sensitive to the meaning of words like “eager” and “happy,” or conversely, “bad” and “oppositional.”
 Discover how “BE GOOD!” has the power to frustrate and how, conversely, “I AM GOOD!” has the power of success.
 Becoming more aware of the brain, information resulting in success because the brain is behavior and the brain’s functioning is dependent on the environment.
 Create healthy, harmonized environments, live in balanced, peaceful classrooms.